HandsOnDataViz/book/docs/HandsOnDataViz.md

 2. Use the *Cursor &gt; inspect attributes* tool to make sure you see CSV columns as fields of your polygons, as shown in Figure
-    <a href="#fig:mapshaper-join">14.14</a>.
+    <a href="#fig:mapshaper-join">14.15</a>.

 3. You can now save the file to your computer by clicking the *Export* button.

 <img src="images/14-transform/mapshaper-join-annotated.png" alt="In Mapshaper, join spatial and CSV files using common keys, such as town names."  />
 <p class="caption">
-Figure 14.14: In Mapshaper, join spatial and CSV files using common keys, such as town names.
+Figure 14.15: In Mapshaper, join spatial and CSV files using common keys, such as town names.
 </p>

-Tip: To avoid confusion, it may be useful to re-name your CSV column that contains key values to match the key attribute name of your map.
-In our example, you would rename *town* column to *name* column in the CSV, and your command would end with `keys=name,name`.
+Tip: To avoid confusion, consider using the `-rename-fields` command on your CSV data that contains key values, in order to match the key attribute name of your map.
+In our example, first you would `-rename-fields name=town` to your CSV file.
+Renaming this CSV field to `name` avoids confusion in the second step, because your join command would end with `keys=name,name`.

 #### Count points in polygons with Mapshaper